-In 2015, the leading railway vehicle manufacturer based on new vehicle revenue was CRRC Corporation.
+In 2018, the leading railway vehicle manufacturer was CRRC Corporation.
 The company is a state-owned enterprise headquartered in Beijing and formed in June 2015 from the merger of China CNR Corporation and CSR Corporation Limited, the leading rolling stock manufacturers in the world.
-In the fiscal year of 2016, CRRC generated operating revenue to the value of 32.3 billion U.S. dollars.
-That year, Germany's Siemens raked in some 7.8 billion euros in revenue from its Mobility segment.
-The company is increasing its efforts to push past its Chinese rival.
+In the fiscal year of 2017, CRRC generated operating revenue to the value of 32 billion U.S. dollars.

 U.S. railroads are divided into Class I railroads and other railroads.
-Between 1995 and 2012, the number of Class I railroads declined from 11 to 7 railroads.
+Between 1995 and 2012, the number of Class I railroads declined from eleven to seven railroads.
 The number of other railroads increased to 567 in 2012.

 For further information about the coronavirus (COVID-19) pandemic, please visit our dedicated Fact and Figures page.